CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 <sup>5</sup>The outwards face mask efficiency may either be sampled from a uniform distribution, as indicated above, or a function of the particle diameter.
 In the latter case, the outwards face mask efficiency should only be considered a function of $D$ and not a separate random variable.

+See `caimira.calculator.store.data_registry` for literature references supporting the parameter definitions.

 We Monte Carlo integrate over the particle diameter (see below).
-The remaining random variables are Monte Carlo averaged to approximate the expected values.
+The remaining random variables are Monte Carlo averaged to approximate the expected values of the results.

 ### Separation of Random Variables
 We improve computational performance by assuming that the particle diameter $D$ and the interpersonal distance $x$ are independent of all the other random variables.